-While the "Damsel in Distress" largely has its roots in fairy and folk tales, and had been used as a staple in other media, the first appearance of the concept in video games was implemented by designer Shigeru Miyamoto in the classic 1981 arcade game Donkey Kong, which featured Pauline as the first ever damsel in distress and Mario as her rescuer.
-Pauline disappeared almost entirely from the Mario franchise after this initial appearance, however, the damsel in distress trope established by Donkey Kong went on to become influential for other games, particularly those developed by Nintendo and Miyamoto.
+While the "Damsel in Distress" largely has its roots in fairy and folk tales, and had been used as a staple in other media.
+The first appearance of the concept in video games was implemented in the Ultima series Richard Garriot with Dungeons and Dragons as an influence on PC (1981).
+Shigeru Miyamoto in the classic 1981 arcade game Donkey Kong, featured Pauline as the first ever damsel in distress and Mario as her rescuer.
+Pauline disappeared almost entirely from the Mario franchise after this initial appearance and Donkey Kong would later become the Damsel in the 1982 follow up Donkey Kong Jr.

-One of the most notable post-Donkey Kong uses of the concept was in the 1983 arcade game Dragon's Lair where the player was tasked with rescuing Princess Daphne, however, it was not until Super Mario Bros. in 1985 that perhaps the most famous video game damsel in distress made her debut.
+One of the most notable post-Donkey Kong uses of the concept was in the 1983 arcade game Dragon's Lair where the player was tasked with rescuing Princess Daphne.
+However, it was not until Super Mario Bros. in 1985 that perhaps the most famous video game damsel in distress made her debut.
 This game featured a new love interest for Mario, Princess Peach, who was kidnapped by the villain Bowser and had to be saved by Mario.
-This basic story framework went on to be repeatedly used as the basis for many of the games in the Mario franchise.
+The story of Princess Peach's kidnapping entailed a story of her magical abilities to return her subjects to normal from Bowser's magic.

 The Miyamoto-created Nintendo franchise Legend of Zelda also went on to repeatedly use the concept, with the character Princess Zelda being kidnapped by the villain Ganondorf or otherwise put into a position of peril, and needing the protagonist Link to help rescue her.
-The concept has also been used in Nintendo's Kid Icarus and Star Fox Adventures.
+The concept has also been used in Nintendo's Kid Icarus, with Kid Icarus' main villain being a woman, and Star Fox Adventures.
 Non-Nintendo games and franchises which make significant use of this trope include King's Quest, Double Dragon, and Meat Boy.